doughsay/room.js/doc/PROGRAMMING.md

 > Maybe a more graceful protection may be implemented, but anyhow it is probably a bad
 > idea to remove a trait object, as the child objects may likely be broken anyhow.

+#### Look-up methods
+These are methods you may need when implementing complex verbs, where you may want to check if an item can be found in a container, a location, etc.

+##### findNearby( String ) ⇒ WorldObject
+Looks if a string can be matched to an object in the environment, that is:
+- the object's contents,
+- its location's contents,
+- the location's extraMatchObjects, if defined.

+Returns:
+- the core object **fail** when there is no match,
+- the core object **ambiguous** if there are more than one match,
+- otherwise, the matched object.

+##### findObject( String ) ⇒ WorldObject
+Looks if a string can be matched to an object in the environment.
+This is a convenience function over findNearby(), accepting the strings "me", "myself" and "here" to be matched.

+Returns:
+- the object itself (= *this*) if the string is "me" or "myself",
+- the location (= *this.location*) if the string is "here",
+- otherwise, **fail**, **ambiguous** or a matched object.

+##### findInside( String ) ⇒ WorldObject
+Looks inside the object's contents if a string can be matched to an object.

+Returns:
+- the core object **fail** when there is no match,
+- the core object **ambiguous** if there are more than one match,
+- otherwise, the matched object.

+#### Verb related methods
+For advanced usage.

+##### matchObjects( String ) ⇒ Object
+##### matchVerb( String, Object ) ⇒ Object

+Check the **items_builderstaff** item in the demo for a possible use case.

 #### Other methods
 They exist in the execution context, but are propably of lower interest.

 ##### send( String\|Object ) ⇒ Boolean
 Sends a message to the client.

-This is normally not intended to be used directly (e.g. check **tell()** method, defined by the **lib_root** object inherited by allmost all objects in the demo mudlib).
+This is normally not intended to be used directly (e.g. check the **tell()** method, defined by the **lib_root** object inherited by allmost all objects in the demo mudlib).

 Returns true upon success, false upon failure (no controller, e.g. not a player, or player not connected).

 Note: Sending an object also works, assuming it is transferable.

 ##### linearize() ⇒ Array.WorldObject
 Returns the trait inheritance hierarchy.
-Could be useful to check if an object has a given trait via inheritance.
+It could be useful to check if an object has a given trait via inheritance, see instanceOf() below for that purpose.

+##### instanceOf( WorldObject ) ⇒ Boolean
+Checks if the object is an instance of another object, i.e. if the former has the latter in its trait inheritance hierarchy.

+Basically, it just linearizes the object, and checks whether the other object is in the returned list of traits.
+(Obviously, since the object-oriented programming in RoomJS is trait-based, the usual JavaScript `instanceof` operator, which operates on object's prototypes, would not work as intended.)

 ##### setPrompt( String ) ⇒ Boolean
 Notifies the user to change his/her prompt.
-This is used by the mode system (see **modes** in the demo mudlib), when cycling between the modes (normal, say, chat, programming).
+This is used by the mode system, when cycling between the modes (normal, say, chat, programming).

 Returns true upon success, false upon failure (no controller, e.g. not a player, or player not connected).